An approximation formula for the Bloch-Siegert shift of the Rabi model

 In an analogous manner we obtain the extrapolation approximations of orders six

 and eight

-We see that with increasing order of approximation the asymptotic behavior gets closer to the exact result (\ref{omResAsympt}).
-Note however that, as in perturbation theory itself or any other asymptotic approximation \cite{Holm13}, there is no guarantee that the results keep improving if additional higher order terms are included.
+where the relative errors of the numerical value of the asymptotic are $0.190$\% and $-0.076$\% respectively.
+We thus see that with increasing order of approximation the numerical factor of the asymptotic gets closer to the exact result (\ref{omResAsympt}).
+Note that this numerical factor is not put in by hand but is obtained automatically in a natural way.
+This is an important first check of the quality of our approximation.
+Of course, as in perturbation theory itself or any other asymptotic approximation \cite{Holm13}, there is no guarantee that the results keep improving if additional higher order terms are included.